cybera/cybera-designate-handler/README.md

 It will also create a reverse record.

-This handler may not be used in the future, as a static predictable entry instead of the instance ec2id hostname sounds preferable
+### neutronv4handler

-(eg. 111-222-333-444.cloud.cybera.ca)
+The `neutron_floating` handler is identical to the nova network based v4handler described above but instead reacts and uses Neutron events instead of Nova Network events.

 ### neutronv6handler